 Now, we are going to see some of the lists of possible indices with the $_SERVER array in PHP.
 And also, we are going to see the factors based on which these array indices can be categorized.

-Added to that, some other array indices in this category, which are used to hold details such as, accepted MIME type, user agent and etc.
+Added to that, some other array indices in this category, which are used to hold details such as accepted MIME type, user agent and etc.

-The indices coming under this category will be used widely to create full URL for the current page.
+The indices coming under this category will be used widely to create a full URL for the current page.
 For that, we can concatenate strings stored into the $_SERVER array with the following array indices.

-This category includes set of array indices that are used to store name, address, and port of the remote user host, from which the page request is generated.
+This category includes a set of array indices that are used to store the name, address, and port of the remote user host, from which the page request is generated.
 And the corresponding indices are as follows.

-HTTP authentication is used to let the user enter the username and password to access to requested page.
+HTTP authentication is used to let the user enter the username and password to access the requested page.
 Once, the user entered their username and password, it will be stored into the global variables, $_SERVER[“PHP_AUTH_USER”], $_SERVER[“PHP_AUTH_PW”], respectively.